Dr-Justo/codeverse/README.md

 ## Contributors

-- Bibarta K. Sarkar
+- Justine Nicolao

 ## Contribution

 If you have ideas to enhance this project or encounter any issues, feel free to contribute by opening an issue or submitting a pull request.
 Your input is highly valued!

 ## Contact
-For inquiries or feedback, please contact me at bibartaks@gmail.com.
+For inquiries or feedback, please contact me at bororio96@gmail.com.